The Forest of Bowland AONB's story

 A healthy, functioning blanket bog is extremely important in providing various ecosystem or natural services for society, which include: reducing carbon loss and promoting sequestration of atmospheric carbon; reductions in downstream flood risk and siltation; reduction in wildfire risk on moorlands; improvements in water quality; biodiversity improvements; and improvements in landscape quality and natural beauty.

-The Forest of Bowland AONB Climate Change Adaptation Plan (2010) identified peatland as one of a number of habitats particularly vulnerable to the effects of climate change.
-As a result, the AONB Partnership set out to help restore this priority habitat to make it more resilient to the effects of climate change.
+The Forest of Bowland Area of Outstanding Natural Beauty (AONB) Climate Change Adaptation Plan (2010) identified peatland as one of a number of habitats particularly vulnerable to the effects of climate change.
+The AONB Partnership set out to help restore this priority habitat to make it more resilient to the effects of climate change.

 Around a similar time, Lancashire County Council, Forest of Bowland AONB and the Environment Agency worked together to establish the Lancashire Peat Partnership to help co-ordinate efforts to gather data and evidence on Lancashire's peatland and also to secure additional funds to support delivery of restoration on the ground.

 In 2013, the Lancashire Peat Partnership commissioned a series of 'Priority Peat' reports to collate data and evidence on peatland condition and opportunities for restoration across the County.
 Since then, these reports have helped to unlock funding from a range of public, private and charitable funding sources to support delivery of peatland restoration.

 Restoration work includes re-profiling of gullies and peat hag edges, construction of many timber, coir and stone dams designed to slow the flow of water, along with path improvements and revegetation with heather brash, sphagnum mosses and cotton grass plugs.
 This specialist work involves expert contractors who access the fells generally between September and March.
 Working in such exposed locations during the autumn and winter months can be very challenging and the conditions often hostile.